🌙

 Jörg Molt

-Known in Germany as "DJ Sun Love", he is the first (and only) person on this list who used their physical charm to convince others of being the inventor of Bitcoin.
-With his long flowing hair, he uses social media to his advantage by frequently posting selfies and videos of his life, coaxing people into believing his faketoshi story.
+Known in Germany as "DJ Sun Love", he is the first and only person on this list who used their physical charm to convince others of being the inventor of Bitcoin.
+With his long flowing hair, he uses social media to his advantage by frequently posting selfies and videos of his life, coaxing people into believing his Faketoshi story.

 Putting in far more effort than our previous person, he even posted a selfie with famous Bitcoin advocate Andreas Antonopoulos to try to convince people that they were friends, which did not go over well.
 In an attempt to defraud unsuspecting crypto enthusiasts with fake education, he started a website called Satoshi School, which is now abandoned.
 Molt then started a Bitcoin pension fund Ponzi scheme in 2020, which resulted in his arrest.